FedericoDiMarzo/GravityDrumMachine/README.md

    * Randomize checkbox: selecting will trigger every time a random note.

-   * Dynamic pitch checkbox: selecting will shift pitch according to distance from gravity ball.
+   * Dynamic pitch checkbox: selecting will shift pitch according to distance from the gravity ball.

    *Mono Synth*